StackItHQ/pes-LikhithRanga/README.md

   The application checks the database every 5 seconds to detect any changes made and synchronizes those changes with Google Sheets.
 This ensures real-time synchronization.

 #### Challenges & Solutions:
+  - Creating a gcp account with HDFC bank
+  - Prevent auto trigger between mysql and auto script causing duplication.
-  The biggest challenge was maintaining real-time sync between Google Sheets and the database without overloading the API with requests.
+  - The biggest challenge was maintaining real-time sync between Google Sheets and the database without overloading the API with requests.
 The use of a `sync_log` table in the database helped in identifying and processing changes efficiently.

 ---